hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![](/img/api-documentation-try-it-now.png "Figure 4 Documentation for Data Services REST API.")

-Figure 4 Documentation for Data Services REST API.
+The above figure shows documentation for Data Services REST API.

 ## An example of executing an API call from the API documentation